facebook/docusaurus/docs/api-site-config.md

   - `prismColor` is the color used in the background of syntax highlighting for code in documentation.
 It is recommended to be the same color as `primaryColor` in `rgba` form with an alpha value of `0.03`.
 Other fields can be added
   - Custom color configurations can also be added.
 For example, if user styles are added with colors specified as `$myColor`, then adding a `myColor` field to `colors` will allow you to easily configure this color.

+`copyright` - The copyright string at footer of site and within feed

 ### Optional Fields

 `editUrl` - url for editing docs, usage example: `editUrl + 'en/doc1.md'`.
 If this field is omitted, there will be no "Edit this Doc" button for each document.